Government Programs for Ranchers

 Livestock producers who have completed the Verification Training Course offered by the BC Conservation Officer Service can conduct their own verification inspection.

 Simply complete the LPP Verification & Compensation Application Form (fillable PDF) then email it to the LPP coordinator for review.
-A $150 fee will be issued by the program after the form has been received.
+For confirmed predator events, a $150 fee will be issued by the program after the form has been received.

-For livestock owners who cannot self-verify, the LPP coordinator will send a wildlife specialist to the site to conduct an inspection.
+For livestock owners who cannot self-verify, the LPP coordinator will send a wildlife specialist or an experienced certified verifier to the site to conduct an inspection.

-The LPP coordinator will review all verification forms and, if predation was the result of a wolf or coyote attack, will forward forms to the BC Ministry of Agriculture for claim and payment processing.
-Compensation will be provided based on age the of animals involved and market value.
+The LPP coordinator will review all verification forms and forward the application forms accompanied by photographic evidence and recommendations to the BC Ministry of Agriculture for claim and payment processing.
+Compensation will be provided based on age and classification the of animals involved and previous year's market value.

 The LPP coordinator will also review the BMPs used by the producer before deciding whether additional prevention measures must be taken.
 If they are not satisfied that sufficient BMPs were implemented, claims for verification, mitigation and compensation may be denied.

-Upon confirmation of a wolf or coyote attack, the LPP coordinator will dispatch a wildlife specialist to initiate mitigation activities.
+Upon confirmation of a wolf or coyote conflict, and if satisfied that BMPs are in place, the LPP coordinator will dispatch a wildlife specialist to initiate mitigation activities.
+Mitigation activities are conducted under the authority of a permit issued by the Province.

 Only wildlife specialists who are registered with the program will be dispatched and compensated for mitigation services and the specialist will submit a report to the coordinator detailing what mitigation activities were completed.